KDE/digikam-doc/setup_application/database_settings.rst

     See this :ref:`Digital Asset Management chapter <storage_deterioration>` for more details about media and data protection.

+    See also this :ref:`Collection Settings chapter <collections_settings>` for more details about the way to configure your collections depending of your storage policy.

 .. important::

-    If you share the same **Removable** media to host databases and/or collections between different computers, you must have the same king operating syste, the same mount paths everywhere (use symbolic links to revolve paths), and the same digiKam version everywhere to prevent conflicts with database schemes.
+    If you share the same **Removable** media to host databases and/or collections between different computers, you must have the same king operating system, the same mount paths everywhere (use symbolic links to revolve paths), and the same digiKam version everywhere to prevent conflicts with database schemes.

     If you use a common **Remote** server to host databases and collections, you must use the same digiKam version everywhere to prevent conflicts with database schemes.
 Computers running digiKam cannot be used at the same time on collections.

-    If you use a common **Remote** server to host collections, as databases are located on computers, different versionq of digiKam can be used and digiKam sessions can run at the same time on collections.
+    If you use a common **Remote** server to host collections, as databases are located on computers, different versions of digiKam can be used and digiKam sessions can run at the same time on collections.
 Take a care about concurrency access on files metadata if you turned on this option on **Metadata Setup Page**.

 .. _database_migration: